g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 For example:
 A banking application employs blue-green deployment to ensure continuous availability of its services.
 The blue environment serves as the standby system, ready to take over if the green environment experiences any technical issues.
 This ensures that customers can access their accounts and conduct transactions without interruption.

-*
+* Return to Former Iterations Right away: If there are problems with the new deployment, a swift rollback to an earlier version is possible using blue-green deployment.
+This feature guarantees that problems may be resolved quickly, reducing the effect on users.

 For example:
 A video streaming platform rolls out a new feature using blue-green deployment.
 However, users encounter playback issues with the new feature.
 The development team quickly rolls back to the previous version (blue), restoring normal playback functionality for users.

-* Enable Downtime-Free Deployment:Blue-green deployment eliminates downtime during updates or deployments by gradually switching traffic from the old version to the new version.
-This ensures that users can continue to access the application without experiencing interruptions.
+* Enable Deployment Without Downtime: Blue-green deployment gradually transitions traffic from the old version to the new version, hence eliminating downtime during upgrades or deployments.
+This guarantees that users won't see any interruptions when using the application.

 For example:
 An e-commerce website updates its product catalog using blue-green deployment.
 Traffic is gradually redirected from the old catalog (blue) to the updated catalog (green) without any downtime.
 Customers can continue browsing and purchasing products seamlessly during the update process.

-* Achieve Automatic and Seamless Upgrades: Blue-green deployment allows for automated and seamless upgrades by gradually transitioning traffic from the old environment to the new environment.
-This ensures that users experience minimal disruption during the deployment process.
+* Ensure Smooth and Autonomous Upgrades: Blue-green deployment transfers traffic from the old environment to the new environment gradually, enabling automated and seamless updates.
+This makes sure that during the deployment process, users are not too disturbed.

 For example:
 A software-as-a-service (SaaS) platform updates its user interface using blue-green deployment.
 The new interface is deployed to the green environment and gradually rolled out to users.
 Users seamlessly transition to the new interface without experiencing any downtime or disruptions.

-* Conduct Testing in Production: Blue-green deployment enables testing of new features or updates in a production-like environment (green) without impacting users.
-This ensures that any issues are identified and resolved before deploying to the live environment.
+* Test in Production: Blue-green deployment allows you to test updates or new features in a production-like setting (green) without affecting end users.
+By doing this, it is ensured that any problems are found and fixed before being deployed to the live environment.

 For example:
 A social media platform introduces a new messaging feature using blue-green deployment.
 The feature is tested in the green environment, allowing the development team to identify and fix any bugs or usability issues before making it available to all users.